-Since of the current study analyzed relevant data in the United States, the findings and conclusions can apply to most developed countries but cannot give reasonable interpretation to the status quo in developing countries, where macroeconomic situation and social norm can be widely different.
+Since of the current study analyzed relevant data in the United States, the findings and conclusions can apply to the most developed countries but cannot give reasonable interpretation to the status quo in developing countries, where macroeconomic situation and social norm can be widely different.
 Research in developing countries will contribute to a more complete explanation of the question.